OWASP/www-policy/legal/bylaws.md

 The number of directors of the Foundation shall be no less than five and no more than seven.
 Each director shall hold office for two years unless duly removed.
 An individual is limited to four (4) consecutive two (2) year terms effective January 1, 2014.
 Each director must be elected as prescribed in the election policy and procedure.
 An individual is limited to no more than two (2) terms in a ten (10) year period.

 Directors are responsible for maintaining their membership in good standing for the duration of their term.

+A Director or Candidate for the Board shall have maintained continuous membership in good standing over the previous 12 months, notwithstanding any grace periods established in these bylaws.

 ### SECTION 3.03 Regular Meetings